oliverjdlopez/Brick-breaker/README.md

 This is a built version of a brick-breaker replica that I made for my computer graphics class.
 If you host the folder you can play a classic 2000s game right in your browser!

 Notable features of the game include keyboard controls, configurable app state, collision detection, and real-time updates.
+Unfortunately, I cannot post the entire source code because I used a library which is not yet public (written by my professor Abe Davis).